GoogleContainerTools/distroless/README.md

 [![Build Status](https://travis-ci.org/GoogleCloudPlatform/distroless.svg?branch=master)](https://travis-ci.org/GoogleCloudPlatform/distroless)

 "Distroless" images contain only your application and its runtime dependencies.
-They do not contain package managers, shells any other programs you would expect to find in a standard Linux distribution.
+They do not contain package managers, shells or any other programs you would expect to find in a standard Linux distribution.

 For more information, see this [talk](https://swampup2017.sched.com/event/A6CW/distroless-docker-containerizing-apps-not-vms?iframe=no&w=100%&sidebar=yes&bg=no) ([video](https://www.youtube.com/watch?v=lviLZFciDv4)).